-The expected outcomes of implementing the selected remedy for MRS-01 are to reduce risk to human health.
-Educational awareness informs people, so they are more likely to recognize the hazard, respond appropriately, and report it to authorities.
+The expected outcomes of implementing the selected remedy for MRS-03 are to reduce risk to human health and the environment.
+Each target-of-interest would be investigated.
+The completion of munitions removal would reduce the potential for MEC to be present and encountered.
+Also, educational awareness informs people, so they are more likely to recognize the hazard, respond appropriately, and report it to authorities.

-For MRS-01:
+For MRS-03: